My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Day 1: Downtown Seattle

-On your first day in Seattle, see the stuff in the heart of the city.
+On your first day of your weekend in Seattle, see the stuff in the heart of the city.
 Start your morning at Pike Place Market; grab a coffee from the Original Starbucks while you wait.
 Watch the vendors set up, the crowds swarm, and the fish start flying.
 Grab breakfast from Daily Dozen Donuts, explore the market and new Market Expansion, and enjoy an early lunch at Uli’s Famous Sausage (the only currywurst in town, made just like you’ll find in Germany!).
 From downtown, walk south along the waterfront toward Pioneer Square.
 Maybe ride the Great Wheel en route.
 Maybe also enjoy some fish and chips from Ivar’s if you’re not too full from lunch.

 Once you arrive in Pioneer Square, get tickets for the Underground Tour and wander the streets above ground a bit afterward.
 For dinner, Altstadt Bierhalle & Brathaus is a good choice, as is Il Terrazzo Carmine.
 If you’re eating an early dinner, consider The London Plane or Copal.
 End with a cocktail at Damn the Weather.
 Head back to your hotel by bus or walk off some of that indulgence.